LRE323/monthly-expenses-tracker/README.md

 Monthly Expenses Tracker can be [downloaded from the Google Play Store](https://play.google.com/store).

-This application is written in Java and uses Room as the database,
+This application is written in Java and uses Room as the database.

 A video demonstration can be found [here](https://streamable.com/7d5nzz).